-Anyone at least 16 years old and 100 lbs. with an extra $175 laying around can hurtle (carefully, carefully) down the same icy tube as the 2002 Olympians.
-Don’t worry; a pro will pilot you.
+Anyone at least 16 years old and 100 pounds (45 kilograms) with an extra $225 laying around can hurtle (carefully, carefully) down the same icy tube as the 2002 Olympians.
+Don’t worry, a pro will pilot you.
 But if your thighs happen to look like tree trunks and your schedule is clear for the next four years, who knows?
 This may be your big break.

-Or you can watch the experts for free at Olympic Park’s official bobsled & skeleton events.
-All sliding events are free to the public.
+Or you can watch the experts for free during Olympic Park’s official bobsled and skeleton events.

 Slide 1,200 feet — on purpose!